 Is your desk booking spreadsheet causing more chaos than collaboration?
-One person accidentally deletes a row, another double-books a spot, and suddenly your team members are arriving at the office with nowhere to sit.
+One person accidentally deletes a row, another double-books a spot, and suddenly your team arrives at the office with nowhere to sit.
 These aren't just minor annoyances; they create a frustrating experience that can discourage people from coming in at all.
-A spreadsheet can’t tell you who’s in the office in real-time, making it impossible to plan collaborative work.
-If your team is spending more time sending Slack messages to coordinate their schedules than actually working together, it’s a clear sign you need an alternative to excel for a desk booking system.
+Your simple hot desk booking system excel template can’t tell you who’s in the office in real-time, making it impossible to plan truly collaborative work.
+If your team is spending more time coordinating schedules than actually working together, it’s a clear sign you've outgrown your spreadsheet.

 Key Takeaways